 Disasters such as fire and flood can destroy a computer service center and leave its users without computer processing support.
 Without computer processing, many College services would grind to a halt.
 To reduce this risk, computer service centers develop disaster recovery plans.
 Disaster recovery procedures should be tested periodically to ensure the recoverability of the data center.
-We found one significant weakness in disaster recovery.
+Our audit identified one significant weakness in the disaster recovery planning.